All Episodes

 FBI memos show the case was closed with a defensive briefing before a second interview with Flynn was sought.

-Recommendation to close the case came 16 days before the president took office with the plans to have Flynn serve as his national security advisor, and after agents found no incriminating evidence by sweeping counterintelligence files and taking and talking to confidential human sources.
+Recommendation to close the case came 16 days before the president took office with the plans to have Flynn serve as his national security advisor and after agents found no incriminating evidence by sweeping counterintelligence files and taking and talking to confidential human sources.

-Flynn was given the codename Crossfire Razor during the probe and apparent spinoff of the larger Russia collusion witch hunt Crossfire Hurricane.
+Flynn was given the code name Crossfire Razor during the probe and apparent spinoff of the larger Russia collusion witch hunt, Crossfire Hurricane.

-Per the direction of FBI management, Crossfire Razor was not interviewed as part of the case closing procedure.
+Crossfire Razor was not interviewed as part of the case closing procedure.

-The FBI is closing this investigation, the agent wrote on January 4, 2017.
+The agent wrote on January 4, 2017.

-That would be 20 days before the ambush, McCabe Comey set up.
+That would be 20 days before the ambush McCabe Comey set up.

-So, how do we get to a guilty plea?
+So how do we get to a guilty plea?

 Well, it's simple.